yakovmatan/The_muezzin/README.md

      a podcast between 10-30 is considered to be at medium risk, and more than that already represents a high risk.

+### 4. data_retrieval
+Provides an endpoint to receive all podcasts from Elastic.

 ### remark
 The process of inserting metadata into elasticsearch and files into mongodb is done in a separate service from the transcription of the file,